Crypt212/obsidian-vault/MindMap/Biology/Bioinformatics/Introduction to Bioinfromatics.md

 - Acts to transfer pieces of information to different parts of cell.
 - Provide templates to synthesize into [[proteins]].
 ## [[Proteins]]
-- Form enzymes that send
+- Form enzymes that send signals to other cells and regulate gene a.
+-